zedlopez/ifm/Writing with Inform.md

 	The magic wand is here.

-	Instead of waving the magic wand in the presence of a young person (called the kid): now the kid is aged 32;
+	After waving the magic wand in the presence of a young person (called the kid): now the kid is aged 32;
 		say "Shazam!
 [The kid] is now a realtor from Des Moines."